minewaffle/dedip/README.md

 # dedip
-Find more information about an IP Address.
+This tool is for finding more detailed information of an IP Address.

 # please follow the following installation;
 ```